-A copy of the Plan will be available for inspection at the Meeting.
 A copy of the proposed resolution is annexed hereto as Schedule "A".
 Management recommends that the shareholders vote FOR the approval of this resolution.

 Unless a proxy specifies that the shares it represents should be voted against the resolution approving the Corporation's rolling stock option plan, proxies received in favour of management of the Corporation will be voted FOR the resolution approving the Corporation's rolling stock option plan until the Corporation's next annual meeting of shareholders.